CCExtractor/website/content/public/gsoc/repository_gsoc2015.md

 ##### Contribution to blog

-I\'ve been working on closed closed captions online repository.
+I've been working on closed closed captions online repository.
 It consists of two main parts.
 The first one is a server application that is used for connecting CCExtractor instances which in their turn extracts closed captions from a video stream.
 The second part is a web